Are washrooms available along the trek routes? For chardham yatra?

 More

-Book flights with British Airways....
+Book flights across South America with LATAM....

 South African Airways